Jobsy/clinic-finder/README.md

 This will start the server and make the application available at http://localhost:3000

-### Running the App via Docker
->
-> 1. To run the app, you'll need to have Docker installed on your computer.
-It can be downloaded from the Docker website if not already installed: https://www.docker.com/products/docker-desktop
-> 2. Open a terminal or command prompt
-> 3. Run the following command to log in to Docker Hub:
->   ```bash
->       docker login
->   ```
-> 4. Enter Docker Hub credentials (username and password) to complete the login process
-> 5. Once logged in, run the following command to pull the clinic-finder:latest image from your repository:
->   ```bash
->       docker pull oluwajoba/clinic-finder:latest
->   ```
-> 6. Wait for the image to download.
-This may take a few minutes depending on the internet connection speed
-> 7. Once the image has finished downloading, run it using the following command:
->   ```bash
->       docker run -p 3000:3000 oluwajoba/clinic-finder:latest
->   ```
-> 8. This will start a new container running the clinic-finder:latest image on port 3000
->
-That's it!
-Once they've completed these steps, you should be able to access the application by navigating to http://localhost:3000 in your web browser

 ### Running the App via Docker Compose
 To run the application using Docker Compose, follow these steps:
 > 1. Clone the repository: